dudajulian/hybrid-ai-plan-execution-monitoring/README.md

 # Hybrid AI Plan Execution Monitoring

 This repository implements a hybrid system combining Large Language Models (LLMs) and Answer Set Programming (ASP) for **plan execution monitoring**.
-It is part of the *Intelligent Systems* lecture/practical at \[your institution].
+It was part of the *Intelligent Systems* lecture/practical at *Graz University of Technology*.

 ---